Find Affordable College Courses

 1 Yearly Graduations

 The 14th most popular school in the country for educational evaluation and research majors who are seeking their master's degree is Cleveland State University.
-The average in-state tuition for full-time undergraduates is $11,610 per year, while in-state graduate students, on average, pay $10,419 per year.
-The educational evaluation and research program at Cleveland State University awarded 1 master's degrees during the 2020-2021 school year.
+Each year, around 15,200 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $12,503 per year, while in-state graduate students, on average, pay $10,840 per year.
+During the most recent year for which we have data, 1 people received their master's degree in educational evaluation and research from Cleveland State University.

 #14